-So, my Washington DC desk job ceased to exist at the end of 2012, and rather than jumping straight into another role of responsibility, I have embarked on what I’ve jokingly dubbed my Epic Dirtbag Adventure* of 2013.
+So, when my Washington DC desk job ceased to exist, rather than jumping straight into another role of responsibility, I decided to embark on what I’ve jokingly dubbed my Epic Dirtbag Adventure*.

 As climbers and backpackers we frequently spend time at our desks day dreaming about all the awesome adventures to be had–our thoughts culminating with a longing “one day!”
 We try to squeeze the most out of our Saturdays and Sundays, counting down the time until the next three day weekend, and spend 50 weeks of the year waiting for those two special weeks where we can really get away.

 But instead of waiting until we’re 65 to actually enjoy our most precious commodity–time–what about taking the opportunity sooner rather than later?
 In my case, with my job of more than 5 years coming to an end, I’ve decided to take advantage of this opportunity and spend some time with a pack on my back, exploring a few of the most spectacular mountains and rocks out there.
 This is my journey from desk jockey to dirtbag climber…

 For now this is my working list of destinations… Subject to change based on my interests, whims, and ability to find partners.

 - Second Week of Ice Climbing in Ouray